mh4ckt3mh4ckt1c4s/ultimate-pandoc-framework/README.md

 ### Building

-You're ready to build !
-You juste need `make` installed and either :
+You're ready to build!
+You just need `make` installed and either:

 - Pandoc and all of its dependencies for the technology you want to build for installed, or
 - A container engine (e.g. Docker or Podman)

-Then, to build with Pandoc already install, use `make generate-bare`.
+Then, to build with pandoc already install, use `make generate-bare`.
 If you prefer to use a container, add your eventual dependencies in the `Containerfile`, then `make build` to generate the container image and `make generate` to generate the document using the created container image.
 Note that Podman is the default and that you will need to change the first line of the `Makefile` to use Docker or another tool.

-Your document is now ready in the `output` folder !
+Your document is now ready in the `output` folder!

 ## Troubleshoot